VarunJoshi10/Golang-Learning/README.md

-# Rust-Learning
+# Golang-Learning
-This repository will contain resources related to Rust.
+This repository will contain resources related to Go.